 Maryland representatives attended the spring and summer ETC webinars.
 Maryland sent one attendee to the 2017 annual meeting on teaching and technology.

 Maryland ETC representatives helped determine SREB’s 10 Critical Issues in Educational Technology and served on the working groups for revisions.

 Maryland participated in the ETC Intrastate Networking Visits in May 2017, hosted at Stevenson University in Owings Mills.
 Participants from the Maryland State Department of Education, Maryland Higher Education Commission, Quality Matters, Maryland Online, Maryland Independent Colleges and Universities Association, Maryland Research and Education Network, Maryland Public Television, University of Maryland System, University of Maryland University College and Stevenson University discussed topics to improve collaboration across systems to gain efficiency and K-20 alignment.

 Jacqueline Cade, Education Policy Analyst, Maryland Higher Education Commission

 Technology Purchasing Savings

-Schools, universities and agencies in SREB states saved $1.7 million on $17 million in technology purchases during fiscal year 2016 through SREB’s participation in MHECtech discount agreements.
+Schools, universities and agencies in SREB states saved $3.3 million on over $33 million in technology purchases during fiscal year 2017 — double the FY2016 savings — through SREB’s participation in MHECtech discount agreements.
 Organizations in each of the 16 SREB states participated.

 Maryland saved $339,531 on $3,301,817 in technology purchases in fiscal year 2017.